BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 **persistent**, **static**

 Prints a provided message to the server log.
-Any variables used in the message will be resolved.
+Any placeholders used in the message will be resolved.
-Note that when used in static context (by schedules) replacing player dependent variables won't work as the event is player independent.
+Note that when used in static context (by schedules) replacing player dependent placeholders won't work as the event is player independent.

 | Parameter | Syntax           | Default Value | Explanation                                                                                                                               |
 |-----------|------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------|